Table of Contents

 - Provide support and appropriate reassurance to patient and family.

 Monitoring and Managing Potential Complications

 - Maintain seizure precautions.
-Also maintain airway and prevent injury if a seizure occurs.
-Administer antiseizure medications as prescribed (phenytoin [Dilantin] is medication of choice).
+Also, maintain airway and prevent injury if a seizure occurs.
+Administer antiseizure medications as prescribed (phenytoin [Dilantin] is the medication of choice).

 - Monitor for and report symptoms of aneurysm rebleeding.
 Rebleeding occurs most often in the ﬁrst 2 weeks.